ipwndwagons/roblos/README.md

 </br>scroll all the way down and go to that link.
 </br></br>
 this bot does NOT support multiple cookies so only put one in cookies.json
+</br>to get the roblox cookie first create a roblox account and get the ROBLOSECURITY cookie with</br> https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg</br>

 https://www.npmjs.com/package/slappey